Variable Resistance

 Variable Resistance Bench Press

-Compared to the traditional bench press, the variable resistance bench press allows you to emphasise eccentric force at long muscle lengths of the pecs by delaying the braking action until the end of the eccentric phase.
+Compared to the traditional bench press, the variable resistance bench press allows you to emphasize eccentric force at long muscle lengths of the pecs by delaying the braking action until the end of the eccentric phase.

 Being able to brake and rapidly reverse the motion to the concentric phase will help drive the bar from the chest in the traditional bench press.